- Clinical science

 Huntington disease (HD) is a neurodegenerative movement disorder characterized by involuntary and irregular movements of the limbs, neck, head, and/or face (chorea).
 This autosomal-dominant inherited disease is caused by mutations (increased number of CAG trinucleotide repeats) in the huntingtin gene which eventually leads to dysfunction of subcortical motor circuits.
 Symptom onset depends on the individual extent of the genetic abnormalities but usually occurs around 40 years of age.
 In later stages, psychiatric symptoms like dementia and depression are common.
 To date, no disease-modifying treatment is available.
 Management involves symptomatic treatment and supportive care.
 On average, HD leads to death within 19 years.

 - Peak incidence: ∼ 40 years of age

-- HD is one of the most common hereditary diseases of the brain.
+- One of the most common hereditary diseases of the brain.

 Epidemiological data refers to the US, unless otherwise specified.